 To successfully apply, it will be necessary to have a valid Canadian passport.
 There will be a section of the for where applicants will enter their passport number, expiry date, and nationality etc.

-If an ETIAS-holder’s passport expires, the ETIAS system does too (regardless of how long the visa has remaining).
+If an ETIAS-holder’s passport expires, the ETIAS system does too (regardless of how long the visa waiver has remaining).
 Travelers will not be able to transfer the visas between their passports so it will be necessary to reapply for a new ETIAS programin these cases.
 Applicants with more than one passport need to use the same one for the application and for entering Spain.

 Historic cities, golden coastlines, a lively nightlife, and stunning scenery mean that there’s something in Spain for every type of traveler.
 The country’s rich culture and range of landscapes is a welcome surprise for those who only know it as a destination for beach holidays.